GioF71/mpd-subsonic-scrobbler/README.md

 This is a very simple Subsonic scrobbler for MPD.
 It is not a LAST.FM or libre.fm scrobbler.
 This scrobbler allows mpd to notify a subsonic server when it has played a song which has been server from that subsonic server.
+The subsonic server might, if configured, scrobble the song to LAST.FM, libre.fm, etc.
 It might be useful when using the Subsonic plugin for Upmpdcli.
 See the discussion [here](https://github.com/navidrome/navidrome/discussions/2324).

 ## Links